hferyoa/OoTRace/README.md

-Below are the rules for the yearly Ocarina of Time {OoT} Race that Anthony, Chris, George, and Nick participate in.
+Within are the rules for the yearly Ocarina of Time {OoT} Race that Anthony, Chris, George, and Nick participate in.

+N.B.
+It's recommended to open this project within [Obsidian](https://obsidian.md); Github's flavour of [markdown](https://github.github.com/gfm) is shit for relative links (it'll show them as `[[README#$link here]]` rather than the link to the correct section/line.

 # 1. Basic Rules
 1. All participants _must_ livestream their gameplay **to Youtube**.